Insight • Design craft

 Performance budget

-Target under 50KB for a subsetted display font.
-If the font is larger, consider using it as an image for the most critical instances and loading the web font asynchronously.
+Aim for under 50KB for a subsetted display font.
+If the file is larger, consider using it as an image for the most important instances and loading the web font asynchronously.

 Handmade type and brand voice

-Typography and brand voice are inseparable.
-Handmade type suggests:
+Typography and brand voice are tied together.
+Handmade type can suggest different things depending on the form:

-Make sure the typographic personality matches the written voice.
+The typographic personality should match the written voice.
 A bold, rebellious typeface paired with corporate copy creates dissonance.
 Our brand kit workflow covers how to align voice and visual identity.

 What to do next

-If your brand needs more personality, handmade typography is one of the most effective investments.
-Start with a single application (headline font, wordmark, or campaign type), test it across contexts, and expand if it resonates.
+If your brand needs more personality, handmade typography is one of the more effective places to put it.
+Start with one application - a headline font, a wordmark or campaign type - then test it across contexts and expand only if it holds up.

 If you want help selecting or commissioning handmade typography for your brand, book a call or explore our services.